-Research undertaken by the Elder Conservatorium of Music is independently ranked by the Excellence in Research Initiative for Australia (ERA).
-We have achieved the top ranking of 5 for all ERA rounds to date.
+Research undertaken by the Elder Conservatorium of Music has consistently been ranked by the Excellence in Research Initiative for Australia (ERA) as above world standard.

 The University of Adelaide is a leading research University committed to providing unique opportunities for graduates and researchers.
 Our researcher community is supported by the University’s Careers and Research Skills Training, to develop the skills and knowledge needed for research excellence.